Googolaire/rn-start/README.md

 ### End of session Brief

-I left off at video number 27 In the next section we will look at how to actually navigate to a new route from another screen.
+I left off at video number 27 In the next section we will look at how to actually navigate to a new route from another screen by calling a function on the onPress.

 ##### Assets